dprenevost/School_District_Analysis/README.md

    * District overall Scores **after** removing THS 9th grade scores:
    * ![Scores_After](/resources/District_overall_after.PNG)

-* How is the school summary affected?
+* Analysis of the adjusted data:
   * The effects of removing the suspected 9th grade scores from the overall data appears to have a minimal change to the outcomes.
   * Difference in the total % passing scores for the entire district is less than .2%